ketvok/Draw/README.md

 - Each tool has 4 size options, unique to the tool

-- Choose color for each tool separately.
+- Choose color for each tool separately

 - Draw freely on a resizable white canvas

 - Canvas resizing via drag handle at the bottom-right corner

 - Print support with scaling to printable area while maintaining aspect ratio

+- Save and open images in different file formats

 ## Build Instructions